nitintutlani/dev-docker-images/nginx-php-fpm/README.md

 # nitintutlani/dev-dockr-images/nginx-php-fpm
   Use this image to serve nginx php-fpm websites.
-Adjusted for completely non-root usage.
+Adjusted for completely non-root usage with openshift v3 deployment details.

  ## Note: